Sexual Assault Prevention for Undergraduates course (SAP-U)

 What information will be gathered?

 The course may include surveys to help personalize your experience and measure students’ bystander attitudes and behaviors.
-All survey responses are confidential; the school will only receive information about the student body as a whole and will never see individual students’ responses.
+All survey responses are anonymous; the school will only receive information about the student body as a whole and will never see individual students’ responses.
 Administrators will have access to student test scores, but like the surveys, will not have access to individual responses.

 What if I have other questions about the program?